Jeff Heuerman: 2016

 Throughout training camp, Heuerman competed against Virgil Green, Garrett Graham, Manasseh Garner, and Henry Krieger-Coble for the vacant starting tight end position after the departures of Owen Daniels and Vernon Davis in free agency.
 On August 17, 2016, Heuerman suffered a hamstring injury during practice and missed the entire preseason.
-Head coach Gary Kubiak named Heuerman the backup tight end behind Virgil Green to start the season.
+Head coach Gary Kubiak named Heuerman the backup tight end behind Green to start the season.

-He unfortunately missed the first two games of the season due to his hamstring injury.
-On September 25, 2016, he made his professional regular season debut in a Week 3 matchup at the Cincinnati Bengals and caught one pass for 29 yards in their 29-17 victory.
-He made his first career reception on a 29-yard pass by Trevor Siemian before being tackled by safety George Iloka in the fourth quarter.
-In Week 6, Heuerman was a healthy scratch after Virgil Green returned from an injury that caused him to miss three consecutive games.
-On December 25, 2016, Heuerman earned his first career start after Virgil Green and A. J. Derby were both declared inactive with injuries.
-He caught a season-high three passes for 32 yards during a 33-10 loss at the Kansas City Chiefs.
+He missed the first two games of the season due to his hamstring injury.
+On September 25, 2016, he made his professional regular season debut in a Week 3 matchup at the Cincinnati Bengals and caught one pass for 29 yards in their 29–17 victory.
+In Week 6, Heuerman was a healthy scratch after Green returned from an injury that caused him to miss three consecutive games.
+On December 25, 2016, Heuerman earned his first career start after Green and A. J. Derby were both declared inactive with injuries.
+He caught a season-high three passes for 32 yards during a 33–10 loss at the Kansas City Chiefs.
 He finished his first active season with nine receptions for 141 receiving yards in 12 games and two starts.
-This was also his last season under head coach Gary Kubiak after Kubiak retired due to health issues in the off season.